emedvedev/enigma/README.md

 ![](https://www.dropbox.com/s/5wb3u29ybxrzphl/Screenshot%202016-11-25%2015.34.47.png?dl=1)

-This is a neat little emulator of the Enigma machines with simple CLI and a lot of confugurable parameters.
+This is a neat little emulator of various Enigma machines with a lot of confugurable parameters.
 Somebody hurt your feelings by saying "my grandmother encrypts better than you"?
 I've got you covered!
-With this amazing port of the 40's technology you'll be just as good at encrypting things as anyone's grandmother.
+With this port of the amazing amazing 1940's technology you'll be just as good at encrypting things as anyone's grandmother.

 ### Usage